 - 6.1 The Licensing Authority will not generally itself investigate whether gambling is being conducted in a fair and open way at any premises.
 It is accepted that the Gambling Commission will look into these issues when looking into the suitability of individuals to hold Operating or Personal licences (issued by the Gambling Commission).
 If information is brought to the attention of the Licensing Authority that raise issues of unfair practices, then these will be referred to the Gambling Commission for investigation. - 6.2 The only exception to the above is with regard to the consideration of permits for track betting.
 Betting track operators do not need an operating licence from the Gambling Commission.
 It may therefore be necessary for the Licensing Authority to impose conditions on a licence relating to the suitability of the environment in which betting takes place. - 6.3 Applicants are also encouraged to address positively the need to secure reasonable access and safety for people with disabilities who wish to visit their premises.
-In this regard licensees are reminded of their obligations under the Equality Act 2010. - 6.4 Further guidance and assistance to help a service provider meet the general needs of disabled customers and in meeting the requirements of the Equality Act is available from the Equality and Human Rights Commission website at www.equalityhumanrights.com.

-6.5 Applicants are also encouraged to address the protection of people more vulnerable to gambling-related harms from the risks of gambling, including those with learning disabilities.
-For example, information on gambling risks and how to access free and anonymous support must be provided in ways which are accessible to all customers including a range of languages used by customers.
+In this regard licensees are reminded of their obligations under the Equality Act 2010. - 6.4 Further guidance and assistance to help a service provider meet the general needs of disabled customers and in meeting the requirements of the Equality Act is available from the Equality and Human Rights Commission website at www.equalityhumanrights.com. - 6.5 Applicants are also encouraged to address the protection of people more vulnerable to gambling-related harms from the risks of gambling, including those with learning disabilities.
+For example, information on gambling risks must be provided in ways which are accessible to all customers.